 Once on our platform, we focus on user engagement and retention through multiple means.
-Our primary engagement and retention tool is the nature of our content.
-According to our April 2024 survey we conducted of our U.S. users, 77% of respondents agreed that WEBTOON has content they cannot find anywhere else, and 97% agreed that WEBTOON is more entertaining and fun than other platforms including Roblox, Netflix, and TikTok.
 Users who discover our platform typically remain active because of the serialized form of our compelling content, which naturally creates a regular cadence of user frequency, and because of our simple and easy-to-use user interface.
-For instance, according to our April 2024 U.S. user survey, 85% of users visit WEBTOON four or more times per week, and more than 50% visit WEBTOON seven or more times per week.
 We historically experience higher user engagement and monetization in the third quarter of the calendar year due to the seasonal impacts of global vacation and holiday schedules of our users.
 We also leverage artificial intelligence combined with data on prior user consumption trends to provide users with a curated, personalized experience.
-In the month of December 2023, 33% of our NAVER SERIES readers and 35% of our WEBTOON English readers read a new story that we recommended.
+In the month of September 2023, 27% of our NAVER SERIES readers and 31% of our WEBTOON English readers read a new story that we recommended.
 Finally, we allow users to interact directly with creators through creator profiles, which increases engagement.
-As of the quarter ended March 31, 2024, readers spent on average 26 minutes, 39 minutes, 28 minutes and 57 minutes per day on WEBTOON Korea, LINE MANGA, WEBTOON North America13 and Wattpad, respectively.
+As of the quarter ended September 30, 2023, readers spent on average 26 minutes, 38 minutes and 27 minutes per day on WEBTOON Korea, LINE MANGA and WEBTOON U.S. respectively.